shivshankardayal/An-Angle-in-Trigonometry/source/height-and-distance.rst

 27. A man standing on the deck of a ship, which is :math:`10` m above the water level.
 He observes that the angle of elevation of the top of the hill as :math:`60^\circ` and the angle of depression of the base of the hill as :math:`30^\circ`.
 Calculate the distance of the hill from from the ship and the height of the hill.
+Given that level of water is in the same line with base of the hill.

 28. The angle of elevation of a jet plane from a point :math:`A` on the ground in :math:`60^\circ`.
 After a flight of :math:`30` seconds the angle of elevation changes to :math:`30^\circ`.
 If the jet plane is flying at a constant height of